 Product developments and market practices for these means of access to our websites are not within our control.
 We may experience a decline in traffic to our websites if third party browser technologies or search engine methodologies and rules are changed to our disadvantage.
 We have experienced abrupt search engine algorithm and policy changes in the past.
 We expect the search engine applications we utilize to market and drive users to our websites to continue to periodically change their algorithms, policies and technologies.
 These changes may result in an interruption in users' ability to access our websites or impair our ability to maintain and grow the number of users who visit our websites.
 We may also be forced to significantly increase marketing expenditures in the event that market prices for online advertising and paid-listings escalate.
 Any of these changes could have a material adverse effect on our business.

-We may experience unforeseen liabilities in connection with our acquisitions of Internet domain names or arising out of third party domain names included in our distribution network, which could negatively impact our financial results.
+We may experience unforeseen liabilities arising out of third party domain names included in our distribution network, which could negatively impact our financial results.